 Below is a screenshot of the mobile app (in development):

 The DocuThinker app can be containerized using Docker for easy deployment and scaling.
-Follow these steps to containerize the app:
+The docker-compose.yml defines all services including the new agentic orchestrator.

 docker compose up --build